java-spring-hub/blog-sprint-testing/README.md

  - `JaxRsControllerITTest` - starting web server with a JAX-RS REST controller registered

 ## Run tests
-Go to the examples based directory and execute `mvn test`
+Go to the examples base directory and execute `mvn test`

 ## Requirements
 * Maven 2+